Peskotosh/Hand-Gesture-Mouse-Control/README.md

 Control your mouse using hand gesture

 ## Features
-* Move cursoe with hand gestures
+* Move cursor with hand gestures
 * Click using specific finger poses

 ## Tech Stack